rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ### Notes on: CRB

-CRB is "Code Ready Builder" - PowerTools was a carryover from CentOS.
-Based on information from CentOS Stream 9, we will be listing it as CRB going forward in Rocky 9.
+CRB is "Code Ready Builder" - PowerTools was a carryover from CentOS, which is still the equivalent of CRB in RHEL. `crb` will be the repository name going forward in Rocky Linux and other derivatives.

 ### Notes on: Lack of "updates" repo